Iona Abbey: Construction and buildings

-Like other Celtic Christian monasteries, Columba's monastery would have been made up of a number of wattle and timber, or wood and thatch, buildings.
+Like other Celtic Christian monasteries, Columba's monastery would have been made up of a number of wattle and timber, or wood and thatch buildings.
 These would have included a central church or oratory, the common refectory or kitchen, the library or scriptorium, monk cells or dormitories, and a guest house for visitors including pilgrims.
 It is believed that around 800AD the original wooden chapel was replaced by a stone chapel.

-Columba's monastery was surrounded by a ditch and earth bank, part of which is believed to have pre-existed Columba's arrival, and part of which can still be seen to the north west of the current abbey buildings.
+Columba's monastery was surrounded by a ditch and earth bank, part of which is believed to have pre-existed Columba's arrival, and part of which can still be seen to the north-west of the current abbey buildings.

 Columba's day room

-Adomnán describes a building on a small mound, Torr an Aba, in the monastery grounds where St Columba worked and wrote.
+Adomnán describes a building on a small mound, Torr an Aba, in the monastery grounds where Columba worked and wrote.
 Charred wood has been dated from what is believed to be this site, and a socket to hold a cross (which is believed to have been erected later) is visible there.
 Archaeologist Elizabeth Fowler excavated there in 1956–7.